Why is the City doing this project?

 Where is the project located?

-The limits of the current Boones Ferry Road project is from Madrona Street to the Oakridge Road/Reese Road intersection.
-The project will also include pedestrian crossing improvements at the Lanewood Street intersection.
+The limits of the current Boones Ferry Road project (phase 1) is from Madrona Street to the Oakridge Road/Reese Road intersection.
+A new traffic signal with pedestrian crosswalks will also be installed at Lanewood Street, and Boones Ferry Road will be widened to add left-turn lanes at the Lanewood intersection.

-A second future project will construct improvements on Boones Ferry Road between Oakridge/Reese and Kruse Way.
-Funds for this project are not available.
-As such, it may not occur for a number of years.
+A second future phase of the project will construct full street improvements on Boones Ferry Road from the Oakridge/Reese Road intersection to Kruse Way.
+This phase is not scheduled at this time.
+Given funding constraints, this phase many not occur for a number of years.

-Improvements to enhance the streetscape, make the street safer, and improve access to businesses and nearby residences include:
+Improvements to enhance the streetscape, make the street safer, and improve access to businesses include:

-- New sidewalks with street trees, street lighting, street furnishings, & landscaping
+- New, safer sidewalks with street trees, lighting, street furniture and landscaping

 - New 5-foot wide bike lanes on both sides of the street